marluxiaboss/text_llm_detector/README.md

 ### Experience 1

-- Finetune classification head only to detect LLM generated response (adapter method)
+- Finetune classification head only to detect LLM generated response
-- Compare performance of BERT, Roberta, Electra et T5
+- Compare performance of BERT, Roberta, Electra and T5
 - In this experience, check possible distribution shift between human and LLM responses to prevent shortcuts

 ### Experience 2